Classification of Hoyle State Decay Branches in Active Target Time Projection Chamber using Neural Network: Summary Conclusion

 \section{Summary \& Conclusion}

-The classification of Hoyle state decay events and the background elastic scattering events forms the central theme of the present study, showcasing the application of supervised machine learning, particularly CNN, for accurate segregation of the relevant class of events.
-The work has highlighted the challenges of distinguishing between direct decay, sequential decay, and the background scattering events $\alpha$ + $^{40}$Ar, $\alpha$ + $^{12}$C, and $\alpha$ + $^{16}$O in the context of using 30 MeV $\alpha$-beam and a prototype SAT-TPC, filled with active gas target Ar + CO$_2$.
-We have performed Monte Carlo simulations to study the nuclear interactions leading to formation of the Hoyle state, following excitation through inelastic scattering of $\alpha$ from the active target nucleus $^{12}$C and the relevant elastic scattering of $\alpha$ from other target nuclei $^{40}$Ar, $^{12}$C and $^{16}$O. The decay kinematics have been analyzed in a boosted frame, allowing the extraction of energy and angular distributions of the emitted $\alpha$-particles.
+The classification of Hoyle state decay events and background elastic scattering events forms the central theme of the present study, showcasing the application of a supervised machine learning technique, specifically a CNN, for accurate segregation of the relevant class of events.
+The work has highlighted the challenges of distinguishing between direct decay, sequential decay, and background scattering events $\alpha$ + $^{40}$Ar, $\alpha$ + $^{12}$C, and $\alpha$ + $^{16}$O in the context of using 30 MeV $\alpha$-beam and a prototype SAT-TPC, filled with active gas target Ar + CO$_2$.
+We have performed Monte Carlo simulations to study the nuclear interactions leading to formation of the Hoyle state, following excitation through inelastic scattering of $\alpha$ from the active target nucleus $^{12}$C and the relevant elastic scattering of $\alpha$ from the target nuclei $^{40}$Ar, $^{12}$C and $^{16}$O. The decay kinematics have been analyzed in a boosted frame, allowing for the extraction of energy and angular distributions of the emitted $\alpha$-particles.
 The same has been done for the elastic scattering events to study the energy and angular distributions of the scattered products.
-The primary ionization by the beam and the scattering and decay products has been simulated in Geant4 using a low-energy physics list that has been used to reconstruct the event tracks in the SAT-TPC active volume, convoluted with diffusion parameter and projected on two-dimensional readout with segmentation 2 mm $\times$ 2 mm.
+The primary ionization by the beam and the scattering and decay products has been simulated in Geant4 using a low-energy physics list that has been used to reconstruct the event tracks in the SAT-TPC active volume, convoluted with a diffusion parameter, and projected on 2D readout with segmentation of 2 mm $\times$ 2 mm.
 Using the VGG-16 CNN architecture, the model has classified the events on the basis of the track morphology images.
-Regularization technique, such as dropout, has been employed to prevent overfitting and enhance the robustness of the model, achieving high precision, recall, and F1 scores across all categories.
+Dropout was employed as a regularization technique to prevent overfitting and enhance the robustness of the model, achieving high precision, recall, and F1 scores across all categories.